McAfeeNSP/deployment-aws-cft/README.md

  The key features of vNSP CloudFormation Templates(CFT) are:

- - **Automated Solution Deployment**: The entire McAfee vNSP solution can be deployed in single click using CFT's developed in favor of customers and demo user to perform end-to-end deployment and experience our solution in Amazon cloud
+ - **Automated Solution Deployment**: The entire McAfee vNSP solution can be deployed in single click using CFT's developed in favor of customers and demo users to perform end-to-end deployment and experience our solution in Amazon cloud

  - **Customizable templates**: The templates provided here are open to the deployment environment and one can modify the template according to the existing network configuration in their cloud infrastructure.